 It is important to know that gynecomastia, enlarged or excessive breast tissue (in both breasts), is not indicative of cancer.
 This condition can result from several things, including a hormonal imbalance, a medication side effect, recreational drug use, or certain illnesses.
 Gynecomastia that does not resolve on its own can be successfully corrected through a male breast reduction.

 Dr. Paul Vitenas is the leading Gynecomastia surgeon in the Houston area.
 He has over 25 years of experience in cosmetic and reconstructive procedures of the male breast.
-If you have any questions, or would like to schedule a complimentary consultation with Dr. Vitenas, contact the office at (281) 668-7370.
+If you have any questions, or would like to schedule a consultation with Dr. Vitenas, contact the office at (281) 668-7370.

 You can also find more information on male breast cancer here.